bicosteve/restful_practise/README.md

 #IMPLEMENTATION
-This is a rest api utilizing flask restful and flask
+This is a rest api utilizing flask restful and flask The database implementation is SQL Alchemy with sqlite.

 #USAGE
 The API mimicks a store where items can be uploaded, deleted, retrieved and edited.
 In addition, there are users who have to authenticate by